ezEngine/docs-src/pages/docs/effects/post-processing/post-processing-component.md

 ## Component Properties

 * `Volume Type`: A [spatial category](../../runtime/world/spatial-system.md) that is used as a filter to determine which [volume components](volume-components.md) to use for looking up values.
-* `Mappings`: An array of mappings from that configure which values in a [render pipeline (TODO)](../../graphics/render-pipeline-overview.md) to modify.
+* `Mappings`: An array of mappings from that configure which values in a [render pipeline](../../graphics/render-pipeline/render-pipeline-overview.md) to modify.
 See the images below for an example.
     * `Render Pass`: The *name* of the render pass in the pipeline to change.
     * `Property`: The name of the *property* to change.
     * `Volume Value`: The name of the value to use from the [volume](volume-components.md).